awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 }
 ```

-Using the same triggers as the prior example, Sam can access trigger `t1`, but not trigger `t2`\.
+Using the same triggers as the previous example, Sam can access trigger `t1`, but not trigger `t2`\.
 The following example shows the results when Sam tries to access `t1` and `t2`\.

 ```
 aws glue get-trigger --name t1